Meet the Maker: The inspiration and process behind my linocut prints

 Can I have two?!

-I’m extremely proud to have taken part in York Open Studios.
-This year 150 local artists and makers opened up their studios to share how they create their work.
-It has always been a much loved date in my diary.
-Two weekend of visiting inspiring studios and the opportunity to buy directly from them.
+I’m incredibly proud to have taken part in York Open Studios.
+This year, 150 local artists and makers opened up their studios to share how they create their work.
+It has always been a much-loved date in my diary.
+Two weekends of visiting inspiring studios and the opportunity to buy directly from them.
 I never imagined for one minute that I would be taking part one day.
-Over the two years I’ve taken part I’ve had over 1,000 visitors to my studio.
+Over the two years I’ve taken part in it, I’ve had over 1,000 visitors to my studio.

 What are your aspirations and hopes for your business?

-There are so many places and views I’d like to create linocut prints of.
-The Lake District, Northumberland and Scotland to name but a few.
+I’d like to create linocut prints of so many places and views: the Lake District, Northumberland and Scotland, to name but a few.

-Following on from the linocut illustration commission I recently created for Sutton Hoo, I’d love to design book cover illustrations too.
+Following the linocut illustration commission, I recently created for Sutton Hoo, I’d love to design book cover illustrations, too.

 Michelle